sheehui/tp/docs/UserGuide.md

 Adds a new asset to the current client you are viewing.
 You must be in the `Assets` tab.

+* `ASSET_VALUE` is a monetary value.
+DonnaFin only accepts whole numbers and values in 2 decimal places (i.e. 120 and 120.20 are valid.
+120.2 is invalid).

 Format: `append n/ASSET_NAME ty/ASSET_TYPE v/$ASSET_VALUE r/REMARKS_ON_ASSET`

 Example: